demjhonsilver/embedia-vue/README.md

 Major Changes:

  v1.0.0
  - This library package offers a minimal syntax.
  - Lightweight size

 Minor Changes:

  v1.1.0
  - The embedded video for Twitter supports x.com.

 Patch Changes:

  v1.1.1
- - The border line has been removed from the embedded YouTube clip. v1.1.2
+ - The border line has been removed from the embedded YouTube clip.

+  v1.1.2
  - Fixed the issue with embedding x.com.

+ v1.1.3
+ - Fixed the issue with muted vimeo.

 -------